 C. Provide evidence (e.g., official designation of natural areas, easements, etc.) that existing bird habitat within community limits has legal protection.
 (Exclusions: Leash laws; prohibitions against disturbing nests and wildlife; areas consisting primarily of mowed grass)

 There are several protected parks and green spaces in Glendale.
-Of these, popular birding spot Kletzsch Park is probably the most significant.
+Of these, the popular birding spot Kletzsch Park is probably the most significant.

 F. Show that your community offers the public information on how they can control and remove invasive species in order to improve or maintain bird habitat.